biologyiswell/Scaler/README.md

 // @Note This represents a some generic object.
 Object someObject = new Object();

-// @Note And use the "scaleObject" method to calculate the object size. int size = scaler.scaleObject(someObject);
+// @Note The method "scaleObject" calculates the object size. int size = scaler.scaleObject(someObject);

 ```